1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: The Directors preferred training civil servants in England at Haileybury.

-83. The lasting importance of Wellesley’s Subsidiary Alliance was that:
+83. The lasting importance of Wellesley’s Subsidiary Alliance was that___________.

 A) It created a network of dependent princely states